-Recent accounting pronouncements - FASB Accounting Standards Update (ASU) 2016-02 and 2020-05 - Leases: Changes the way lessees will recognize leases as they will recognize most leases on the balance sheet and will increase reported assets and liabilities.
+Recent accounting pronouncements - FASB Accounting Standards Update (ASU) 2016-02 and 2020-05 - Leases (ASC 842): changes the way lessees will recognize leases as they will recognize most leases on the balance sheet and will increase reported assets and liabilities.
 Lessor accounting remains substantially similar to current U.S. GAAP.
 ASU 2016-02 is effective for annual periods beginning after December 15, 2021.
 The ASU mandates a modified retrospective transition method for all entities.
-Management is currently evaluating the impact of this ASU, but does not anticipate a significant impact to the combined financial statements upon adoption.
+Management has adopted this standard as reflected in the combined statement of position, activities, and notes to the combined financial statements.
+There was no impact to the change in net assets from the implementation of the standard.